Yoshitaka-Shinagawa/Llano-Lab-Analysis-Program/README.md

 * Find a better way to fix the negative values from motion correction
 * Convert program to a library
 * Give the program a cool name and logo
+* Possibly add a way to process other types of ROIs
+* Possibly add a way to scale rectangular and polygonal ROIs
 * Possibly add a way to process other types of images